DARWARS

 DARWARS was a research program at DARPA intended to accelerate the development and deployment of military training systems.
 These were envisioned as low-cost, mobile, web-centric, simulation-based, “lightweight” systems designed to take advantage of the ubiquitous presence of the PC and of new technology, including multi-player games, virtual worlds, off-the-shelf PC simulations, intelligent agents, and on-line communities.
 The project started in 2003 under the leadership of DARPA Program Manager Dr. Ralph Chatham, a former U.S. Navy officer.
+He was assisted by Jason Robar, a former USAF airman and Microsoft game technology evangelist.

-The program is producing an architectural framework, including a set of web services, tools, and system interface definitions that facilitate the development of networked training systems.
+The program was producing an architectural framework, including a set of web services, tools, and system interface definitions that facilitate the development of networked training systems.
 The scalable framework supports training for individuals, teams, or teams of teams (involving students at PCs interacting on a virtual battlefield).
 Training systems keep track of student performance in order to offer individual and group feedback.
-The program envisions an online community of students, instructors and developers around the DARWARS family of training systems, although, realistically the creators only hoped to get this kind of training started - not see it to that complete end.
+The program envisioned an online community of students, instructors and developers around the DARWARS family of training systems, although, realistically the creators only hoped to get this kind of training started - not see it to that complete end.

 Sponsorship

-DARWARS is sponsored by the U.S. Defense Advanced Research Projects Agency (DARPA) and is co-sponsored by U.S. Joint Forces Command (JFCOM) and the United States Marine Corps Program Manager for Training Systems (PM TRASYS).
-The integration and architecture contractor for the DARWARS project is BBN Technologies.
-The program is the core DARPA's Training Superiority initiative.
+DARWARS was sponsored by the U.S. Defense Advanced Research Projects Agency (DARPA) and co-sponsored by U.S. Joint Forces Command (JFCOM) and the United States Marine Corps Program Manager for Training Systems (PM TRASYS).
+The integration and architecture contractor for the DARWARS project was BBN Technologies.
+The program was the core DARPA Training Superiority initiative.